 TO DEFENDANT’S FINAL MOTION FOR SUMMARY JUGMENT

 COMES NOW the Plaintiff, <<PROVIDER_SUITNAME>>, by an through its undersigned counsel, and pursuant to Rule 1.120, Fla.
 R. Civ.
-P., state that based on the pleadings and summary judgment evidence on file, the Defendant is not entitled to a summary judgment under Rule 1.510, as there are material issues of fact in dispute and the Defendant is not entitled to summary judgment as a matter ofIn support thereof Plaintiff’s response is based on the following arguments:
+P., states that based on the pleadings and summary judgment evidence on file, the Defendant is not entitled to a summary judgment as a matter of law under Rule 1.510, as there are material issues of fact in dispute, and in support thereof states the following :

-DEFENDANT’S MOTION FOR SUMMARY JUDGMENT MUST FAIL AS THERE ARE MATERIAL ISSUES OF FACTS IN DISPUTE AND THE QUESTION OF WHETHER THE PLAINTIFF’S SERVICES IS A COST OF REPAIR OR REPLACEMENT IS A QUESTION OF FACT FOR A JURY
+DEFENDANT’S MOTION FOR SUMMARY JUDGMENT MUST FAIL BECAUSE THE QUESTION OF WHETHER THE PLAINTIFF’S SERVICES IS A COST OF REPAIR OR REPLACEMENT IS A QUESTION OF FACT FOR A JURY

-Plaintiff contends that there are genuine issues of material facts; and as such, Defendant is not entitled to summary judgment as a matter of law in this matter.
+Plaintiff contends that there are genuine issues of material fact; and as such, Defendant is not entitled to summary judgment as a matter of law in this matter.
 It is well settled in Florida that the granting of summary judgment is only appropriate where, as a matter of law, it is apparent from the pleadings, depositions, affidavits, or other evidence that there is no genuine issue of material fact and the moving party is entitled to relief as a matter of law.
 See The Florida Bar v.
 Greene, 926 So.2d 1195, 1200 (Fla.
 2006).
 Summary judgment is designed to test the sufficiency of the evidence to determine if there is sufficient evidence at issue to justify a trial or formal hearing on the issues raised in the pleadings.
 Id.
 A defense is not a sufficient basis for granting a motion for summary judgment unless the evidence supporting that defense is so compelling as to establish that no issue of material fact actually exists.
 Harvey Building, Inc. v.
 Haley, 175 So.2d 780 (Fla.1965).
 The burden is upon the Defendant to show that there is no genuine issue of material fact.
 See Harvey Bldg., Inc. v.
 Haley, 175 So.2d 780, 782 (Fla.
 1965).

 Florida law places a higher burden on a party moving for summary judgment in state court, requiring the movant to:”[S]how conclusively that no material issues remain for trial.”
 Visingardi v Tirone, 193 So.
 2d 601 (Fla.
 1966).